sudhakar12161/Project-USD-to-INR-rate-conversion/README.md

 - Copy all files from [dag](https://github.com/sudhakar12161/Project-USD-to-INR-rate-conversion/tree/master/dag) folder into your dag folder located in Airflow Home directory.

-- Restart Airflow services if you don't see new dags in Airflow web UI.
+- Restart Airflow services if you don't see new dag in Airflow web UI.

 - After above steps you should see the **usdtoinr_dag** in your dag list.
 <img src='https://github.com/sudhakar12161/Project-USD-to-INR-rate-conversion/blob/master/pictures/airflow_main_screen.png' alt='Airflow main web UI' />